Crummett/BAR-Programming-Task/README.md

 # BAR-Programming-Task
 Phonetic Searcher task for BAR.

-Run by opening directory in command line.
+Run by opening the directory containing the PhoneticSolver.py in the terminal and running the command:

-On Windows:

 python PhoneticSolver.py [as many names to input as you like] [the filename of the surnames txt]

-e.g.: python PhoneticSolver.py Jones Winton surnames.txt
+For example: python PhoneticSolver.py Jones Winton surnames.txt